Pay rises at fastest pace for over 20 years, but below inflation

 The cost of living is currently rising at its fastest rate in almost 40 years, largely due to the war in Ukraine.

 Energy and food prices have shot upwards, leaving many people struggling to pay their bills.
+Inflation, the rate at which prices rise, is currently at 10.7%.

+"The real value of people's pay continues to fall, with prices still rising faster than earnings," said Darren Morgan, director of economic statistics at the Office for National Statistics (ONS).

+"This remains amongst the fastest drops in regular earnings since records began."